 The course uses a variety of assessments to help develop a range of different skills including essays, portfolios, commentaries, presentations, case studies, learning statements, critical review, projects, critiques, seminar discussion, an exam, literature critiques, counselling skills practice and recordings and commentaries, projects, research report and proposal, research dissertation and poster presentation.
 Assessments are designed to introduce and develop both academic and practice related skills within these disciplines.

 As a graduate you will be furnished with valuable transferable skills and an understanding of multiagency working.
-Many go on to a wide range of careers within education, youth work and health and social care or undertake further training for a career in which counselling skills may be useful – for example, teaching, social work, nursing or Psychotherapy/Counselling.
-The issues covered in this course would benefit those considering postgraduate training in social work or professional training in counselling.
+Many Graduates go on to a wide range of careers within education, youth work and health and social care or undertake further training for a career in which counselling skills may be useful including teaching, social work, nursing, psychotherapy and counselling.
+The learning on this course will benefit those considering postgraduate training in social work or professional training in counselling and psychotherapy.